luispmenezes/CallsWebService/README.md

 # CallsWebService
 Simple service to manage call records and extract statistics written in GO and using a Postgres Database.
+This project can be executed locally (from source or using provided executables) or using docker compose.

 ## Requirements
 1. Have **docker**, **docker compose**, **go(local only)**  installed